richardpauldev/578PA3.2/README.md

 ***

 # Post-release corrections #
-You are guinea pigs for this assignment in its current incarnation that is being test-driven for the first time, so some kinks will probably be discovered.
+You are guinea pigs for this newly revamped assignment that in its current incarnation is being test-driven for the first time, so some kinks will probably be discovered.
 Corrections or clarifications to this document or to the source code will be listed below.

 # Tips, troubleshooting, FAQs #
 1. In addition to the source documentation, there are several handy tips in [`test/README.txt`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/README.txt) for playing with various testing/debugging options.